The 10 Best Social Media Marketing Jobs

 - Conduct and manage events

 Over 2900 social media coordinator jobs were posted on Indeed in last 15 days with an average salary of $12.10 per hour.

 There isn’t a lot of salary difference between a social media intern position and a social media coordinator position.
 However, an intern is more of a basic job while a coordinator happens to deal with varied tasks.
 If you have great communication and collaboration skills, go for a coordinator job.

 How about working from the comfort of your home and getting paid?

 The majority of the US workforce will freelance and work from home by 2027.
 Working remotely is a preferred choice for millennials.

-As a social media remote, you’ll work remotely.
-It isn’t a very tough job as you’ll be responsible for performing similar tasks as that of a social media intern.
-The salary is almost similar with the only difference that you work from your home.
+A social media remote job isn’t complex as you’ll be responsible for performing similar tasks as that of a social media intern.
+The salary is similar with the only difference that you work from your home.